ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/accessibility/index.md

 ## Known Limitations

-Using advanced functionality in ag-Grid makes the DOM structure incompatible with the assumptions screen readers make.
+Using advanced functionality in AG Grid makes the DOM structure incompatible with the assumptions screen readers make.
 This results in a few limitations in accessibility when specific functionality is used:

 - ### Navigation to pinned rows/columns
     Screen readers assume that the visual and DOM element order are identical.
 Specifically, when you pin a row/column, it  causes elements to be rendered in different containers.
 This is why you cannot use screen readers to navigate into a  pinned row/column cells, as in fact, this means they're rendered in a different element from the rest of the columns/rows which are scrollable.